MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-complextypes.md

 Customer := GetCustomerByName('spo');
 ```

 The returned value does not have to be used in an assignment statement.
-It can be used as part of an expression like:
+It can be used as part of an expression like in the following example.

 ```al
 // Use the returned value as an expression.